The TDPS Season

 Participation in department productions is open to all current UC Berkeley students, regardless of major.
 However, course credit is required for production participation.

-I'm in the UC Berkeley Extension's Fall Program for Freshman.
-Can I participate?
+I'm in Berkeley Extension's Fall Program for Freshman.
+Can I participate in productions?

 Do I have to be a TDPS major or minor to audition for departmental plays?